spring01/drlbox/README.md

     return input_dim,
 ```
 which makes a fully-connected neural network until the last layer before the value/policy layer.
 To use the default feature maker, simply let the feature-maker callable be `feature_maker = lambda o: make_feature(o, ARCHITECTURE)`.
 The function `state_to_input` can be directly used as the default interface function.

+**Note:**  So long as `feature_maker` is implemented correctly, the trainer will run.
+However, to utilize the saving/loading functionalities provided by Keras in a hassle-free manner, when writing `feature_maker` it is recommended to only use combinations of Keras layers that already exist, plus some viable NumPy utilities such as `np.newaxis` (NumPy has to be imported as `import numpy as np` as this is the default importing method assumed by Keras in 'keras/layers/core.py').
+It is discouraged to use other modules including plain TensorFlow, as the Keras model loading utility will literally "remember" your code of generating the Keras model and run through the code when it tries to load a saved model.
+If we really have to, try to import the needed functionalities **inside** `feature_maker` so that it will be imported before execution.
+However, please do not import the entire TensorFlow (`from tensorflow import x` is fine but no `import tensorflow as tf`) in `feature_maker` as it will cause circular importing.